shan-emacs/emacs-packages-mirrors/melpa/highlight-indent-guides-readme.txt

   (setq highlight-indent-guides-method METHOD)

-Where METHOD is either 'fill, 'column, or 'character.
+Where METHOD is either 'fill, 'column, 'character, or 'bitmap.

 To change the character used for drawing guide lines with the 'character method, use: